wwcs2023/wwcs2023.github.io/venue.md

 **More Information**

-The bus transfer on Monday morning will be from Besancon to the venue (the meeting for the bus is at 9 for a departure around 9:20 / 9:30; the meeting point is a 23 minutes walking distance from the train station, see the map).
+The meeting point on Monday morning, for the transfer to the venue, will be at "Parking Chamars" at 9:00.

 <img src="/assets/image/venue_2022/map1.png" width="60%" />